STARTING A DENTAL PRACTICE – EVERYTHING YOU NEED TO KNOW

 Complete the design work from existing to proposed.
 This will include:

-– Planning permission/change of use.
-Liaison with local planning councils to get application approved.
+- Planning permission/change of use.
+Liaison with local planning councils to get applications approved.

 - Survey of premises and professional drawings.

-– Practice layout, integrating surgeries, plant rooms, decontamination.
+- Practice layout, integrating surgeries, plant rooms, and decontamination.
 Compliant designs.

-Interior design work, mood boards, drawings, marketing, and signage etc.
+- Interior design work, mood boards, drawings, marketing, signage etc.

 % of Overall Job (estimate)